27 August 2017

 As strategic partners, IIASA and the European Forum Alpbach (EFA) launched the Alpbach-Laxenburg Group in 2013.
 In the past three years, this group has held high-level retreats during Political Symposia to discuss sustainable development and the implementation of the SDGs, adopted in September 2015.

-This year, global leaders from academia, business, governments, civil society, and the arts, will return to Alpbach for a fourth retreat from 27 August to 29 August.
-A primary focus of the retreat will be examining how to enact transformative change towards enhanced sustainability and equity.
+Global leaders from academia, business, governments, civil society, and the arts, returned to Alpbach for a fourth retreat from 27 August to 29 August.
+A primary focus of the retreat was examining how to enact transformative change towards enhanced sustainability and equity.
 Can human activities on a global scale be incentivized without unduly suppressing individual freedom?
 Can we use the new tools provided by the internet to empower, rather than to distract, the new generation?
 Can public debates withstand mounting threats of hate speech and an anti-liberal zeitgeist?
 How do we avoid fraud in information media, and manipulation in reputation mechanisms?

-The retreat will coincide with the Political Symposium of the European Forum Alpbach, the Closing Plenary 'Transformative pathways to sustainability: from perception to changing behavior' 29 August will focus on the necessity of utilizing multi-disciplinary approaches to develop transformative pathways to a sustainable future.
+The retreat coincided with the Political Symposium of the European Forum Alpbach, the Closing Plenary 'Transformative pathways to sustainability: from perception to changing behavior' 29 August focused on the necessity of utilizing multi-disciplinary approaches to develop transformative pathways to a sustainable future.

-The European Forum Alpbach will bring together participants from all over the world and from different disciplines, and IIASA scientists will participate in a number of events – detailed below.
+The European Forum Alpbach brought together participants from all over the world and from different disciplines, and IIASA scientists participated in a number of events – detailed below.

-As strategic partners, IIASA and EFA co-organize the Political Symposium, where participants from around the world discuss how united global action is required for issues such: as human security, adaptation to and mitigation of climate change, energy markets, and food security.
+As strategic partners, IIASA and EFA co-organized the Political Symposium, where participants from around the world discussed how united global action is required for issues such: as human security, adaptation to and mitigation of climate change, energy markets, and food security.